 This has a lot to do with modals and popovers.
 If possible, modals should be avoided unless using them really makes sense.
 Their actions may be better presented as a popover or a simple toolbar.

 The end result of either option is staying in the same context of the screen you are currently on.

-For example, using a modal in the screen above doesn't make sense at all.
-Since the content behind those actions is under their direct influence, the best way of representing them is within the same context on which they are applied to.
+For example, using a modal in the screen above doesn’t make sense at all.
+Since the content behind those actions is under their direct influence, the best way of representing them is within the same context to which they are applied.

 Now, the only thing left is to check whether there is enough space to put them.
 In this case, the answer is yes.

 This way of displaying actions provides more context to the content and gives the user ability to use these actions much quicker than before.